berislavlopac/recipes/README.md

 mkdir secrets && echo [your-gemini-api-key] > "secrets/recipes_gemini_api_key"
 ```

 There is a number of other settings that can be configured using environment variables (or in the `.env` file).
+The available variables are listed below, along with their default values.

 Common settings:

 * `RECIPES_DEBUG: bool = False`
+* `RECIPES_COUNT: int = 3`
 * `RECIPES_VISION_TEMPERATURE: float = 0.2`
-* `RECIPES_REASONING_TEMPERATURE: float = 0.8  # Higher temp for creativity`
+* `RECIPES_REASONING_TEMPERATURE: float = 0.8`

 Settings for Gemini models: